Your free business.com+ membership unlocks exclusive tech deals and advisor support

 If you’re tracking your business finances through an Excel spreadsheet, you may not be aware of how much debt your business is carrying.
 To make matters worse, if you don’t have a full picture of your business finances, you can’t come up with a plan to manage it successfully.

 Consider using small business accounting software, which allows you to get a complete picture of your company’s assets and liabilities.
+These platforms can automate expense categories, helping you identify where your money is going.
 This will help you develop a workable plan for paying down your debt.

 >> Learn More About Accounting Software in Our Xero Review